-The Area measures approximately 537 total acres in size, which is composed of 842 individual parcels encompassing 392.19 acres, and an additional 144.81 acres in public rights-of-way.
+The Area measures approximately 540 total acres in size, which is composed of 842 individual parcels encompassing 392.19 acres, and an additional 147.81 acres in public rights-of-way.
 An analysis of FYE 2022 property classification data from the Yamhill County Department of Assessment and Taxation database was used to determine the land use designation of parcels in the Area.
 By acreage, Industrial uses account for the most prevalent land use within the Area (38.54%).
 This was followed by Residential uses (18.95%).
 Detailed land use designations in the Area can be seen in Table 18.
-Some of these land uses have not been updated since recent annexations, but are current with the FY E2022 assessor's data, the data set being used in this analysis.
+The data set being used in this analysis is the FYE 2022 Yamhill County Assessor's data and includes all parcels in the Area.
+This data does not reflect the change in land use for the properties which have been recently annexed (for example tract or forest designations).